 Now for the real fun part!!

-Action Requirement - Must taste a minimum of 200 distinct rums and rate based on taste categories.
+Action Requirement - Must taste a minimum of 125 distinct rums and rate based on taste categories.
 Samples from All rum types in Section 5 must be included.
-For this section, you will be provided with a Tasting Journal where you will rate and record your findings....and, yes, you are allowed to make changes later based on comparisons between Rums!
+For this section, you will have access to a Tasting Journal where you will rate and record your findings....and, yes, you are allowed to make changes later based on comparisons between Rums!

 Interested in becoming an Official Royal Rum Society Master Rummelier?